About the Abstract Artist - and her art

 Growing up, I never quite understood the purpose of Abstract art.
 It didn't make sense to me.
 I truthfully was all about realism and making sure I captured everything I saw perfectly.
 It was in my mid-thirties when I realized why realism captivated me so.
 It all boiled down to control.

-Painting with precision forced me to stay within the lines.
+Painting fine art with precision forced me to stay within the lines.
 I had clear boundaries set out for me and for my viewers.
 For me, it was a safe exploration into the art world.
 Safety was something I relished and detested at the same time; a constant battle within me, which I still struggle with today.